Skip to main content

 Notes

-• tui resolves configured Gateway auth SecretRefs for token/password auth when possible (env/file/exec providers).
+• With no URL/host target or explicit --url, tui resolves configured Gateway auth SecretRefs for token/password auth when possible (env/file/exec/store providers).

 • With no explicit URL or port, tui follows the active local Gateway port recorded by the running Gateway.
 Explicit --url, OPENCLAW_GATEWAY_URL, OPENCLAW_GATEWAY_PORT, and remote Gateway config keep precedence.